 - Periodic screenings.
-Your daughter's doctor may recommend periodic screenings throughout childhood.
-If any developmental delays, learning disabilities or health problems occur, she can then receive prompt treatment.
+The doctor may recommend periodic screenings throughout childhood and into adulthood.
+If any developmental delays, learning disabilities or health problems occur, prompt treatment can be provided.

 - Early intervention services.
 These services may include speech, occupational, physical or developmental therapy, starting in the early months of life or as soon as needs are identified.

 - Educational assistance.
-If your daughter has a learning disability, she can receive educational help to learn techniques and strategies to be successful in school and daily life.
+If your child has a learning disability, educational help to learn techniques and strategies to be successful in school and daily life can be provided.

 - Supportive environment and counseling.
-Girls with triple X syndrome may be more prone to anxiety, as well as behavior and emotional problems.
-So make sure your daughter has a supportive environment.
-And psychological counseling may help teach you and your family how to demonstrate love and encouragement, and discourage behaviors that might negatively impact learning and social functioning.
+Girls and women with triple X syndrome may be more prone to anxiety, as well as behavioral and emotional problems.
+So make sure your child has a supportive environment.
+And psychological counseling may help teach you and your family how to demonstrate love and encouragement and discourage behaviors that might negatively impact learning and social functioning.

 - Assistance and support in daily functioning.
-If your daughter has developmental delays, this assistance and support may include help with activities of daily living, social opportunities and employment.
+If your child has problems that impact daily functioning, this assistance and support may include help with activities of daily living, social opportunities and employment.

 Coping and support

-It's quite possible for your daughter to lead a full and happy life.
-However, sometimes help and support is needed.
-Both you and your daughter may benefit from these strategies:
+It's quite possible for girls and women with triple X syndrome to lead full and happy lives.
+However, sometimes help and support are needed.
+Both you and your child may benefit from these strategies:

 - Connect with others.
 Support groups provide help and support for people with X and Y chromosome disorders and their families.
 They offer information and advice on coping, as well as ways to meet and talk with others in similar situations.
-Ask your daughter's doctor or therapist if there is a local support group for similar types of disorders.
-You can also contact AXYS — association for X and Y chromosome variations.
+Ask your child's doctor or therapist if there is a local support group for people with similar types of disorders.
+You can also contact AXYS — Association for X and Y Chromosome Variations.

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your concerns with a trusted friend or family member to help relieve your stress.
 Take some time for yourself doing something you like to do.
 Seek the help of outside caregivers who can give you a break from time to time.